upcmd/updocs-content/logs/c0108_vvvv.md

     current exec runtime vars:
     (*core.Cache)({
-      "tom": "this is tom",
+      "jerry": "this is jerry in task scope",
-      "jerry": "this is jerry in task scope"
+      "tom": "this is tom"
     })

-    furious_brown8: overall final exec vars:
+    happy_newton7: overall final exec vars:

     (*core.Cache)({
       "tom": "this is tom",